keboola/developers-docs/extend/common-interface/environment.md

 - Provide guidance on what the user should do.
 For example, 'The input table is missing; make sure the output mapping produces the 'items.csv' table'.

 In case of an *Application Exception*, the end-user will see only a canned response ('An application error occurred') with the option to contact support.
 The actual output of the application will be sent to our internal logs only.
+You can request us to retrieve the internal logs.

 In case of [Docker extensions](/extend/docker/) the output can be forwarded to a place specified by you in your [component registration](/extend/registration/), while in case of [Custom Science](/extend/custom-science/), it cannot.